Brandonio-c/Frontier-Exploration/README.md

 ## Formal Definition
 Frontier exploration is the identification and methodical investigation of "frontiers," or unexplored boundaries that separate the known and unknown regions within an environment.
 These frontiers represent areas where the agent has incomplete or uncertain information about its surroundings and are typically associated with regions that could contain valuable information, obstacles, or points of interest.
 Frontier exploration is centred on the challenge of independently exploring and mapping these unexplored frontiers in order to identify noteworthy or interesting locations.

-Algorithms for frontier exploration, like [ADD PAPER FROM REFERENCES], are developed to automate the process of path planning and obstacle avoidance along routes to the frontiers.
+Algorithms for frontier exploration, such as those observed in , are developed to automate the process of path planning and obstacle avoidance along routes to the frontiers.

 ADD SOME INFO HERE ABOUT ALGORITHMS (MAYBE A FORMAL ALGORITHM?)